Recover from error code 10486

 When a buyer's funding source fails, the

 DoExpressCheckoutPayment call returns a

 10486 error.
-If this error occurs, you can redirect the buyer back to PayPal where they can choose an alternate funding source or add a new one.
+If this error occurs, you can redirect the buyer to PayPal where the buyer can add or choose an alternate funding source.

-A funding source may fail for these reasons:
+A funding source might fail for these reasons:

 - The billing address associated with the financial instrument could not be confirmed.

 - The transaction was denied by the card issuer.